CharaChorder/docs/docs/CharaChorder_Lite.rst

   :width: 1200
   :alt: Image showing where to find the Bootloader button

 Your CharaChorder will now appear as an external storage device on your computer’s file explorer or Finder app.
-It might be named one of the following: “Arduino”, “Seeduino”, or “CharaChorder Lite”.
+It might be named one of the following: “Arduino”, “Seeduino”, “CharaChorder Lite”, or "CCBOOT".

 7. Download your update file from this site: `<https://www.charachorder.com/pages/update-your-firmware>`__